Last Updated: 10/13/22 | October 13th, 2022

-I’ll admit I was worried.
-While I’ve found that not all “expensive” destinations need to be tough on the wallet (though some are unavoidably expensive), Switzerland seemed daunting, having a strong currency and high taxes, and being a mecca for rich banks, international organizations, wealthy residents, and tax shelterers.
+I’ll admit, I was worried.
+While I’ve found that not all “expensive” destinations need to be tough on the wallet (though some are unavoidably expensive), traveling to Switzerland on a budget seemed daunting.

-Switzerland will never be a “dirt cheap” country to visit, where travelers can visit on just a few dollars a day, but I found to my surprise that it’s possible to travel the country on a relatively light budget.
-It’s hard but doable!
+But, while Switzerland will never be a “dirt cheap” country to visit, where travelers can visit on just a few dollars a day, there are definitely ways to save here so you can visit without breaking the bank.

 Total: 613.71 (or 76.71 CHF per day)